Not-Baguette/zip-cracker/README.md

 ## How to use
 This script is basically a working core of a zip extractor, But incase any complete beginners or people that are not used to python are here,

-- you basically just install `python`, and run this on cmd
+- basically just install `python`, and run this on cmd
 ```pip install pyzipper```

 - Open the script, You will see something like this: